Cryptotwister/UFOs/README.md

 * The code with filters regarding date, city, state, country and shape can be viewed at [app.js](https://github.com/Cryptotwister/UFOs/blob/main/static/js/app.js) and [index.html](https://github.com/Cryptotwister/UFOs/blob/main/index.html) files.

+* The image below provides the example of filtering the data on a webpage.
+We entered the date, state and country.
+Similarly we can add and modify other filters available to use them in combination.

 ## Summary